MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1027.md

 The following information should be considered when calibrating the CREA method.

-• Assay Range: 0-20 mg/mL [0-1768 µmol/L]e.• Reference Material: Protein containing primary standardsf or secondary calibrators such as Du Pont Elevated Chemistry Control (Cat. #790035903) and Normal Chemistry Control (Cat.•#790035905)g.• Suggested Calibration Levels: 1,5,20, mg/mL [88, 442, 1768 µmol/L].• Calibration Scheme: 3 levels, 3 packs per level.• Frequency: Each new pack lot.
+• Assay Range: 0-20 mg/mL [0-1768 µmol/L] e.• Reference Material: Protein containing primary standards f or secondary calibrators such as Du Pont Elevated Chemistry Control (Cat. #790035903) and Normal Chemistry Control (Cat.•#790035905) g.• Suggested Calibration Levels: 1,5,20, mg/mL [88, 442, 1768 µmol/L].• Calibration Scheme: 3 levels, 3 packs per level.• Frequency: Each new pack lot.
 Every 3 months for any one pack lot.

 e.
 For the results in S.I. units [µmol/L] the conversion factory is 88.4.